The WHY in Business Processes: Discovery of Causal Execution Dependencies: Background

 \subsection{Causal Discovery}

 Causal inference and causal discovery are the two main pillars of causal analysis.
-While causal discovery is responsible for analyzing and creating models that illustrate the relationships inherent in the data~\cite{peters2017elements,pearl2009causality,spirtes2000causation}, causal inference is the process of drawing a conclusion about a causal connection based on the conditions of the occurrence of an effect~\cite{YAO2021,cunningham2021causal,hernan2023causal}.
-In this work we focus on causal discovery and adapt for its employment over process execution times, as inherently recorded in process event logs, for uncovering of CBPs.
+While causal discovery \chdeleted[id=del]{is responsible for}\chadded[id=add]{focuses on} analyzing and creating models that illustrate the relationships inherent in the data~\cite{peters2017elements,pearl2009causality,spirtes2000causation}, causal inference is the process of drawing a conclusion about a causal connection based on the conditions of the occurrence of an effect~\cite{YAO2021,cunningham2021causal,hernan2023causal}.
+In this work, we focus on causal discovery \chadded[id=add]{(CD)} \chdeleted[id=del]{and adapt for its employment} over process execution times\chdeleted[id=del]{,} as inherently recorded in \chadded[id=add]{the timestamps of the events in} process event logs\chdeleted[id=del]{, for uncovering of CBPs}.

-More concretely, causal discovery aims at constructing causal graphs from data by exploring hypotheses about the causal structure~\cite{shimizu2022book}.
+More concretely, \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD} aims at constructing causal graphs from data by exploring hypotheses about the causal structure~\cite{shimizu2022book}.
 Our focus is on the exploration of relations among task executions in a process for the sake of discovering the CBP.
 Additional assumptions, such as functional forms and distributions, are often required to identify the causal graph from the data.
-In a typical setting of causal discovery, the causal graph is assumed to be a Directed Acyclic Graph (DAG), and all the common causes of observed variables are themselves observed.
+In a typical \chdeleted[id=del]{setting of causal discovery}\chadded[id=add]{CD setting}, the causal graph is assumed to be a Directed Acyclic Graph (DAG), and all the common causes of observed variables are themselves observed \chadded[id=add]{(i.e., are present in the event log)}.

-Concretely, if $t(A)$ denotes the execution time for task $A$, and considering any two viable interventions $c_1$ and $c_2$ on this execution time, one may conclude the execution time of any other task $B$ to be causally dependent on it if: where `do' designates an intervention on the execution time.
-Subsequently, the elimination of all common causes affecting $A$ and $B$ allows for the removal of the `do' operator, and assessing from the process log directly whether~\cite{pearl1995}:
+\chadded[id=add]{When intervention is possible}\chdeleted[id=del]{Concretely}, if $t(A)$ denotes the execution time for task $A$, and considering any two viable interventions $c_1$ and $c_2$ on this execution time \chadded[id=add]{(e.g., by adding more resources to it)}, one may conclude the execution time of any other task $B$ to be causally dependent on it if: where \chadded[id=add]{$p$ is a probability and} `do' designates an intervention on the execution time. \chadded[id=add]{There could be additional tasks (a.k.a confounders) that may be commonly affecting the duration of tasks $A$ and $B$.
+Hence, to determine the direct effect between these two tasks, all commonly affecting tasks should be handled (e.g., weighted in as covariates) to remove their effect.} Subsequently, the elimination of all common causes affecting $t(A)$ and $t(B)$ allows for the removal of the `do' operator, and assessing from the process log directly whether~\cite{pearl1995}:

+Without any further assumptions about a given dataset, it may only be possible to distinguish between the independence of t(A) and t(B) and the dependence between the two activities.